MaterializeInc/materialize/doc/user/content/sql/create-source/_index.md

     faster, as there is more CPU available to read and decode data from the upstream external system.

-  * You are using the [upsert envelope](#upsert-envelope), and your source contains **many unique keys**.
-This envelope must keep in-memory state proportional to the number of unique keys in the upstream external system.
+  * You are using the [upsert envelope](#upsert-envelope) or [debezium envelope](#debezium-envelope), and your source contains **many unique keys**.
+These envelopes must keep in-memory state proportional to the number of unique keys in the upstream external system.
 Larger sizes can store more unique keys.

 ## Related pages